jdegoes/jdegoes.github.io/_posts/2021-11-07-zio-professionalism.md

 As a passionate fan of the Scala programming language, a well-known advocate for functional programming, a leader in the ZIO open source ecosystem, and a founder of a [company devoted to Scala OSS](https://ziverge.com), I want Scala to prosper.

 I have no ability to influence the TypeLevel organization.
-However, as [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) of the [ZIO organization](https://github.com/zio), I am in a position where I can learn from these destructive behaviors, and implement changes within the ZIO organization that I believe will benefit the whole Scala community.
+However, as [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) of the [ZIO organization](https://github.com/zio), I am in a position where I can learn from these behaviors, and implement changes within the ZIO organization that I believe will benefit the whole Scala community.

 Effective immediately, I hereby codify and will support the following: